 Justin Ruffini.
 I am currently a first year student at Brooklyn Law School.
 The knowledge and skills I acquired as an Italian Studies major, along with the opportunities and experiences the department made available to me outside of the classroom, have been invaluable.
 At Dickinson, whether I was translating and interpreting the poetry of Petrarch, analyzing the role of landscape in Italian society, or examining representations of terrorism in Italian cinema, I learned to question, to think critically and creatively, and to write and develop strong communication skills, all of which are necessities in law school.
 In addition, as an Italian studies major, I had the opportunity on many levels to collaborate, relate, and listen to individuals from diverse backgrounds, which has been an asset not only in law school but my everyday life as well.
 I learned Italian, lived in the Romance Language house with international students, and studied for a year at the Dickinson Center in Bologna where I gained a global perspective and a glimpse of the world not just from the eyes of an American but from the eyes of the individuals I met and studied with who came from all over the world.
 After graduation, I returned to Italy to participate in The Network of Autonomous Schools of the Lombardy Region’s Study and Intercultural Training and Experience (SITE) program, another opportunity made possible by Dickinson’s Italian studies department.
 I worked as a teaching assistant at The Istituo Tecnico Professionale “Tassara-Ghislandi” in Breno, Italy and also provided English tutoring for the children of various families in the town.
 The internship offered me valuable teaching experience and the chance to navigate the working world in another culture.
 Just as importantly, it also allowed me to truly become part of an Italian community.
 I hope to return to Italy next summer to participate in Brooklyn Law’s Summer Study Abroad Program held at the Faculty of Law of the University of Bologna.

 Michael Dalton.
-I went on an internship to Italy following graduation to teach English to Italian High School students as a part of the Scuole di Lombardia program.
+I went on an internship to Italy following graduation to teach English to Italian High School students as a part of the Scuole di Lombardia program (SITE program).
 I worked in Italian with faculty in school and created my own lessons, teaching them to the Italian students in English.
 I used Italian every day and all-day in the small town I lived in (Crema, provincia di Cremona) and stayed with a host family.
 My Italian experience at Dickinson was phenomenal and I'm continuing to use my Italian now, taking classes twice a week with a tutor.
 I am currently a legal assistant at my father's law firm in Delaware.
 However, I'm also currently working to get into the importation business - facilitating small artisan Italian producers to sell their products in the US.
 Without Italian and my experience at Dickinson and following Dickinson with my internship (which was through Dickinson's Italian department), I would never have had any of the opportunities available to myself.

 Samuel Meller.
 Italian is an extremely useful language because of its versatility.
-Currently, I am in my second year of law school and I will be next year's senior articles editor for a Journal of International & Comparative Law.
+Currently, I am in my second year of law school (University of Georgia School of Law) and I will be next year's senior articles editor for a Journal of International & Comparative Law.
 As a law student, having Italian is especially helpful to understand the literal translation of some legal Latin phrases.
 As a member of the editorial board of an academic journal on international law, I have used my background in Italian to help translate legal texts for my colleagues on the editorial board and to get a better understanding of European legal issues, which occurs often in discussions of general international law.

 Christina Brumbach.
 I minored in Italian.
 Since graduation in May 2008, I have been living in Italy.
 I first worked as an English teaching assistant on a Fulbright grant at two public high schools in Rome and have since lived in Bologna teaching English in different venues to children and adults.
 Italian has been vital to my daily life and will hopefully help me learn Spanish when I move to the US to teach.
 I am currently teaching children English in Bologna, but will soon transfer to Boston where I will go to graduate school for elementary education and ESL.